brucenelson6655/vnet_change/README.md

 ### ch-adb-vnet-all-in-one.sh

-#### This script is for converting a Managed Vnet workspace to vnet injected only.
-It creates the Vnet, subnets, NSG, and NAT Gateway for the workspace conversion and also converts the workspace to NPIP if using PIP.
+#### This script is for converting a Managed Vnet workspace to vnet injected and converts PIP to NPIP.
+It creates the Vnet, subnets and NSG if needed, and NAT Gateway for the workspace conversion and also converts the workspace to NPIP if using PIP.

 #### Options :
 - -w workspace resource id
-- -s subscription id
 - -a API version (defaults to 2025-02-01-preview)
 - -d debug mode
 - -x Azure CLI login (optional)